bitgxdgo/bitgxdgo.github.io/about.md

 title: About me
 permalink: /about/
 ---
-An Ai Product Manager Focused on Psychological Counseling.
+An Ai Product Manager Focused on Psychological Counselor.

 ### More Information